DiamondLightSource/volume-segmantics/README.md

 The input data will be segmented using the input model following the settings specified in `volseg-settings/2d_model_predict_settings.yaml`.
 An HDF5 file containing the segmented volume will be saved to your working directory.

+### Currently supported model architectures and encoders

+The model architectures which are currently available and tested are: U-Net, U-Net++, FPN, DeepLabV3, DeepLabV3+, MA-Net and LinkNet.
+The pre-trained encoders that can be used with these architectures are: ResNet-34, ResNet50 and ResNeXt-50_32x4d.

 ## Using the API

 You can use the functionality of the package in your own program via the API, this is [documented here](https://diamondlightsource.github.io/volume-segmantics/).
 This interface is the one used by [SuRVoS2](https://github.com/DiamondLightSource/SuRVoS2), a client/server GUI application that allows fast annotation and segmentation of volumetric data.

+## Contributing

+We welcome contributions from the community.
+Please take a look at out [contribution guidelines](https://github.com/DiamondLightSource/volume-segmantics/blob/main/CONTRIBUTING.md) for more information.

 ## References